 Vestal Virgin Tuccia (Corradini sculpture)

-Antonio Corradini’s Veiled Woman or Vestal Virgin Tuccia is a masterpiece of Rococo art.
+Antonio Corradini’s Veiled Woman or Marble Corradini Sculpture is a masterpiece of Rococo art.
 The sculpture portrays a female figure in a veil, revealing the details of the human form beneath.
 The sculpture is housed in the Palazzo Barberini, Rome, and is a testament to Corradini’s technical skill in creating veiled sculptures.

 Bust of a Veiled Woman (Puritas)